makersacademy/airport_challenge/README.md

 ```

-##Approach

-#I want to create my objects , plane and airport
+* I want to create my objects , plane and airport

-airport = Airport.new
+  - airport = Airport.new
-plane = Plane.new
+  - plane = Plane.new

-# I Want to land the plane and confirm that is
+* I Want to land the plane and confirm that is landed
-#landed

-airport.land(plane)
+  - airport.land(plane)

-#If the weather is stormy landing will be canceled
-airport.land p => The flight is canceled due to stormy weather
+* If the weather is stormy landing will be canceled airport.land p => The flight is canceled due to stormy weather

-# I want to check if the airport is at his maximum capacity
+* I want to check if the airport is at his maximum capacity

-10.times { airport.land(plane)}
+  - 10.times { airport.land(plane)}

-#I  want to departure the plane and conform
-# that he left the airport
+* I  want to departure the plane and conform that he left the airport

-airport.takeoff(plane)
+  - airport.takeoff(plane)

-#If the weather is stormy the flight leaving airport will be canceled
+* If the weather is stormy the flight leaving airport will be canceled

-airport.takeoff => The flight is canceled due to stormy weather
+  - airport.takeoff => The flight is canceled due to stormy weather

-#I initiated a default capacity for the airport
+* I initiated a default capacity for the airport

-DEFAULT_CAPACITY = 10
+  - DEFAULT_CAPACITY = 10

 Instructions